Curious about tesamorelin vs. ipamorelin — and how these two research peptides compare?

 How much does ipamorelin cost?
 Ipamorelin costs about $50 for 5 mg while tesamorelin costs about $70 for 5 mg.
 Depending on the dosing protocol adopted by the researcher, ipamorelin may cost significantly less than tesamorelin.

-How Are Tesamorelin and Ipamorelin Dosed and Cycled?
+How Are Tesamorelin and Ipamorelin Dosed?

 Tesamorelin Dosage and Administration